Your content & YouTube Music

 YouTube Music app FAQ for YouTube partners & creators

-The YouTube Music app makes it easy for your fans to connect with your music.
-It also helps artists like you find audiences and earn revenue for the content you're already creating.
+YouTube Music makes it easy for your fans to connect with your music.
+It also helps artists like you find audiences and earn revenue for the content that you're already creating.

-YouTube Music app users who have a YouTube Red membership can also watch ads-free, save music to watch or listen to offline on mobile, and play in the background — helping you get more views.
-Learn more about how YouTube Red benefits you as a creator.
+YouTube Music app users who have a YouTube Music Premium membership will also have access to benefits like background play, ad-free videos and the ability to download music to watch or listen to offline for up to 30 days on mobile – helping you get more views.
+Learn more about how premium YouTube memberships benefit you as a creator.

-Your fans can enjoy their favorite tracks, albums, and artists with the YouTube Music app for free.
-Or they can use it with a YouTube Red membership to get ad-free videos and listen to music offline, in the background, or without loading video.
+Your fans can enjoy their favourite tracks, albums and artists with YouTube Music for free.
+Or they can use it with a YouTube Music Premium membership to download ad-free videos and listen to music offline, in the background or without loading video.
 Learn more about getting started with YouTube Music.

-No, you do not have to pay to keep your content on YouTube, in YouTube Red, or in the YouTube Music app.
-Your videos are automatically visible to users on ad-supported YouTube, as well as through a paid membership to YouTube Red.
+No, you do not have to pay to keep your content on YouTube, in YouTube Music Premium or YouTube Music.
+Your videos are automatically visible to users on ad-supported YouTube, as well as through a paid membership to YouTube Music Premium.

 The revenue from the paid membership provides a new source of revenue for artists like you.
-YouTube Red members can also save your music videos to watch offline on mobile and play them in the background — helping you get more views.
+YouTube Music Premium members can also download your music videos to watch offline on mobile and play them in the background – helping you get more views.

-With that in mind we’ve developed a dedicated YouTube Music app to help fans more easily discover the breadth and diversity of music content on YouTube and connect them to the artists they already know and love.
+With that in mind, we've developed a dedicated YouTube Music app to help fans more easily discover the breadth and diversity of music content on YouTube and connect them to the artists that they already know and love.

 YouTube has unique music content that your fans won't find anywhere else:

-- New artists, classic favorites, and everything in between
+- New artists, classic favourites and everything in between

 - Classic recordings and videos that span decades